rajmalviya456/spree-paytm/README.md

         Spree::Gateway::Paytm

 6. Set all credentials from your paytm sandbox account.
-If you don't have it you can use from [Paytm Discussion Forum](http://paywithpaytm.com/developer/discussion/topic/sandbox-test-credentials-for-testing-paytm-solutions/)